2 Cookin Mamas

 • Mix flour and salt together and add to creamed mixture and mix well.

-• Continue beating while adding Brazil nuts.
+• Continue beating while adding brazil nuts.

 • Shape into ⅔″ balls and place on ungreased cookie sheets.